-Minor in Global Health Service
+Minor in Global Health Service (GHS)

-What is GHS Minor?
+What is a GHS Minor?

 The minor in Global Health Service (GHS) is designed to engage students in health and related fields in investigating and participating in global health and health service issues.
 The GHS minor will create an interdisciplinary experience for undergraduate students to explore current and practical factors impacting the health of individuals and populations in different regions of the world.
 To enrich student learning experience, the GHS minor emphasizes on student participation in the Global Health Service-Learning Practicum.
 It is expected that upon successful completion of the GHS minor, candidates will be better prepared for the job market that increasingly demands interdisciplinary and global awareness.

 Cultural diversity has become an important value in the American society.
 Consistent with the WKU’s vision of international reach, the minor in GHS would prepare students for the fast growing global health environment by incorporating international competencies in their curriculum.
 The minor is expected to strengthen students’ cultural competence skills including communication with people of diverse cultures and languages, self-awareness, and knowledge of cultural factors affecting health and health behaviors.
 Practicum experience will offer students opportunity to merge theory and practice in a real world setting.

 - Examine key factors affecting global health and health service, how they occurred and their distribution in different regions of the world;

 - Demonstrate the linkage between local and global health issues and problems and how local and global strategies may be designed to interact to create solutions;